 - There’s an introductory 15-month 0% APR offer on purchases and balance transfers.
 After that, the standard variable APR of 14.99% to 25.99% will apply.

-The Discover it® Cash Back earns 5% cash back at different places each quarter like gas stations, supermarkets, and wholesale clubs up to the quarterly maximum each time you activate.
+The Discover it® Cash Back earns 5% cash back at different places each quarter like gas stations, grocery stores, and wholesale clubs up to the quarterly maximum each time you activate.
 Also, earn an unlimited 1% cash back on all other purchases.
 Redeem your cash back any amount, any time because your rewards never expire.

 The Citi Double Cash Card offers some of the best value of any no fee cash-back card available today.
 Cardholders earn 1% cash back when they make a purchase and another 1% back when they pay for their purchase.

 - This card comes with trip insurance and purchase protections.